alexkross/ansible-role-cisco_asa_backup_config/README.md

 Requirements
 ------------

-This role requires the [asa command module](https://docs.ansible.com/ansible/latest/collections/cisco/asa/asa_command_module.html), which can be installed by `ansible-galaxy collection install cisco.asa`
+This role requires the [asa command module](https://docs.ansible.com/ansible/latest/collections/cisco/asa/asa_command_module.html), which can be installed by `ansible-galaxy collection install cisco.asa`.

 Role Variables
 --------------

 #### backup_destination:
-This option provides the path ending with directory name in which the backup configuration file(s) will be stored.
-If the directory does not exist it will be first created.
+This variable provides the directory name in which the backup configuration file(s) will be stored.
+If the directory does not exist, it will be created.
-If the variable is not given a backup directory named `backup` will be created in the current working directory and backups will be copied to that directory.
+If the variable is not given, a backup directory named `backup` will be created in the current working directory and backups will be copied to that directory.

 Example Playbook
 ----------------